cloudmesh-community/book/chapters/prg/python/google-colab/python-google-colab.md

 # Google Colab {#sec:google-colab}

-In this section we are going to introduce you, how to use Google Colab to run deep learning models.
+In this section, we are going to introduce you, how to use Google Colab to run deep learning models.

 ## Introduction to Google Colab